philamp/jellygrail/README.md

 ### ➰ 7/  Daily restart

-> Not mandatory as it restarts by itself at 6.30am every day 🕡 ~~As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to ``./RESTART.SH``.~~ ~~It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)~~
+> JellyGrail being experimental, it restarts by itself at 6.30am 🕡 every day to improve reliability ~~As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to ``./RESTART.SH``.~~ ~~It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)~~